unsafesystems/cachaca/README.md

 - [ ] Make server props private
 - [ ] Transparent Re-Auth as implemented might be insecure?
 - [ ] Chainable authentication mechanisms

+## Special Test Cases
+- [ ] Ensure we do not leak credentials (if token retrieved from cookie, ensure we don't send back a header)

 ## OIDC